Battle of Mount Tumbledown: Counterattack

 Lieutenant Robert Lawrence led 3 Platoon in a flanking manoeuvre to the right of the Argentinian positions, intending to catch the defenders off guard.
 However, the British troops were spotted and temporarily pinned down by enemy fire.
 Despite this, a bayonet charge was launched, successfully overrunning the Argentinian defenders.
 Lance-Corporal Graham Rennie of 3 Platoon later recounted the British assault:

 Our assault was initiated by a Guardsman killing a sniper, which was followed by a volley of 66mm anti-tank rounds.
 We ran forward in extended line, machine gunners and riflemen firing from the hip to keep the enemy heads down, enabling us to cover the open ground in the shortest possible time.
 Halfway across the open ground, 2 Platoon went to ground to give covering fire support, enabling us to gain a foothold on the enemy position.
 From then on we fought from crag to crag, rock to rock, taking out pockets of enemy and lone riflemen, all of whom resisted fiercely.

 Lieutenants La Madrid and Miño withdrew their respective platoons, sustaining five killed during the counterattack.
 In an effort to support them, the platoons under Second Lieutenants Aldo Franco and Guillermo Robredo advanced from the eastern edge of the mountain.
 As the British forces pressed forward from the central region of Tumbledown, they again encountered intense Argentine resistance.
 However, by advancing in pairs under covering fire, they successfully engaged and cleared the remaining Bravo Company platoons, ultimately securing control over the eastern sector of Mount Tumbledown.

-Right Flank had secured its objective at the cost of five wounded, Left Flank sustained two dead and "several" injuries during the Argentine counterattack and when mortar fire from Mount William targeted British wounded and stretcher bearers.
+Right Flank had secured its objective at the cost of five wounded, Left Flank sustained two dead and several wounded during the Argentine counterattack when supporting mortar fire from Mount William deliberately or mistakenly targeted British wounded and their stretcher bearers.

 At the moment of victory on the eastern slopes, Lawrence was nearly killed when a bullet, reportedly fired by an Argentine "sniper," struck the side of his head.
 He was later awarded the Military Cross for bravery, though he endured a year in a wheelchair and the use of his left arm.

 The Argentine was identified by Lieutenant La Madrid as Private Luis Jorge Bordón or Walter Ignacio Becerra armed with an Argentine standard FN FAL rifle, and providing covering fire for the Argentine retreat.
 He also fired on a Westland Scout helicopter evacuating casualties from Tumbledown, wounding two men, Guardsman Kenny Mains and Captain Swinton, the Forward Observation Officer (FOO) attached to the Gurkhas as they moved toward Mount William.
 He was eventually killed by the concentrated fire of several Guardsmen.